NetDocuments and iManage + Microsoft 365 Copilot Integration: A Deployment Guide for Canadian Law Firms (2026)

 Year-1 total C$161 C$79,004

-The recurring annual cost in year 2 is approximately C$42,500 (software only, assuming the deployment and training one-time costs are amortized).
-For a firm whose lawyers bill at C$300 to C$600 per hour, a 30-minute weekly time saving per lawyer covers the recurring cost.
+Year-2 spend settles at approximately C$42,500 for software only, once the deployment and training one-time costs are amortized.
+For a firm whose lawyers bill at C$300 to C$600 per hour, a 30-minute weekly time saving per lawyer covers that ongoing bill.

 For a comparison of how Copilot stacks against legal-specialty AI tools that handle some of the same workflows, see our Copilot versus CoCounsel versus Harvey comparison for Canadian law firms.